nicholas-miklaucic/scarlet/README.md

 [![Build Status](https://travis-ci.org/nicholas-miklaucic/scarlet.svg?branch=master)](https://travis-ci.org/nicholas-miklaucic/scarlet)

-**Note: This is still in development and is not ready for use.
-Stay tuned for version 1.0 before June 2018.
-This README, in its current state, describes what Scarlet will be, not what it is.**
+**Note: This is in beta stage.
+Breaking changes can and will be made without warning on new versions, up until 1.0, expected before June 2018.
+This is not mature software.**

 Humans and computers don't view color the same way, and so color descriptions like RGB don't effectively describe colors in the way that humans perceive them and vice versa.
 Image processing